GrigorovBore/cloudops-iac-lab/README.md

 ```

 - Security Groups are not included because this project does not deploy compute resources.
 They would normally be attached to EC2 instances, load balancers, or databases.
-- CloudWatch: This project uses two fundamental CloudWatch resource types: - CloudWatch Log Group and CloudWatch Dashboard.
-CloudWatch Alarm is not included since the VPC has no running workload and does not yet have a meaningful application metric to alarm on.
+- CloudWatch: This project provisions a CloudWatch Log Group and a CloudWatch Dashboard.
+A CloudWatch Alarm is not included because there is no running workload or application metric to monitor.

 ---